 - Home Therapy: There are self-help books, online services, and phone and email counselling

 Five prominent areas CBT tackles are situations, thoughts, emotions, physical feelings and actions.
 By actively targeting each area, therapists can set attainable goals that slowly improve a patient’s ability to cope, even after treatment has finished.

 If you’re feeling like you can’t cope, seek help.
-Generally, there’s two avenues: the NHS or Private Sector.
+Generally, there are two avenues: the NHS or a private therapist.

 Firstly, it’s strongly recommended that you visit your GP before jumping to any conclusions or paying cash to therapists offering CBT services.
 A doctor can talk you through those initial steps to identify what’s right for you.
 Whether that’s through an NHS IAPT programme or, if you prefer, a privately recognised association with fully accredited therapists.